Elecwizer/pithox/docs/phase3/phase3.md

 ### Start Boundary
 - Player spawns beside **PITHOX** in the center of the moonlit arena.
-- Pressing Start begins the night and spawns enemy waves.

 ### Core Gameplay Loop
 The final gameplay loop is fully implemented: